Investment fund: Reduction or elimination of requirement to spend personal time investing

-Generic information—disadvantages
+Disadvantages

 Costs

 The fund manager managing the investment decisions on behalf of the investors will of course expect remuneration.
 This is often taken directly from the fund assets as a fixed percentage each year or sometimes a variable (performance based) fee.
 If the investor managed their own investments, this cost would be avoided.

 Often the cost of advice given by a stockbroker or financial adviser is built into the vehicle.
 Often referred to as commission or load (in the U.S.) this charge may be applied at the start of the plan or as an ongoing percentage of the fund value each year.
 While this cost will diminish your returns it could be argued that it reflects a separate payment for an advice service rather than a detrimental feature of collective investment vehicles.
 Indeed, it is often possible to purchase units or shares directly from the providers without bearing this cost.